mattcroat/joy-of-code/posts/sveltekit-and-websockets/sveltekit-and-websockets.md

 ---
-title: Using SvelteKit And WebSockets
+title: Using WebSockets With SvelteKit
 description: Learn how to use a custom SvelteKit server for WebSockets.
-slug: sveltekit-and-websockets
+slug: using-websockets-with-sveltekit
 published: 2022-5-1
 category: sveltekit
 ---